 In extreme cases where there is imminent danger to the occupants of the laboratory, the building, or the environment, EHS is authorized to shut down the affected facility until the danger is no longer imminent.

-Unless impractical, EHS will obtain prior authorization for any enforcement action involving an imminent danger or serious violation from the Vice President for Technology and Security, who will inform the Emergency Management Team.
-EHS will also inform the dean or equivalent University official overseeing the affected unit or department of any enforcement action after the action is taken.
+Unless impractical, EHS will obtain prior authorization for any enforcement action involving an imminent danger or serious violation from the Chair of the Emergency Management Team, who will inform the Emergency Management Team.
+EHS will also inform the Dean or equivalent University official and applicable Vice President overseeing the affected unit or department of any enforcement action after the action is taken.
 All actions taken by EHS pursuant to this policy shall comport with, and defer to, University Policies 10:3, 10:7, and 10:9; the University Emergency Management Plan; and associated protocols adopted by the Emergency Management Team.

 EHS, in coordination with other departments, will develop training—mandatory and voluntary—to ensure University staff are aware of the general and specific safety guidelines for work being performed in their respective facility.